PLAYLEX/dlfp_age_task/README.md

 - - Maybe the causes are that there were too less Epochs, or smalled batches helped the model getting stuck
 - - Later switched to **LARS** and BATCH_SIZE 32

+## Results

+SimCLR pre-training training loss and validation loss
+- the results look very good.
+- both training and validation loss are decreasing.
+- Both losses flatten out towards the later epochs, around epoch 30-50

+t-SNE Visulaization
+- After 5 Epochs: The t-SNE visualization showed initial patterns of age-related grouping, but with lots of  mixing between the age categories.
+- After 50 Epochs: The t-SNE plot revealed significantly improved organization.
+The age group <18 cluster can be seen more easily.
+Also, a clearer progression from younger to older ages was also visible, which means that extended pre training enabled the model to learn more age correlated features.